makerdao/community/governance/votes/Executive vote - May 18, 2022.md

 ### Foundational L2 Work

-#### Context

 The [Maker Teleport](https://forum.makerdao.com/t/introducing-maker-wormhole/11550) initiative, [previously known as Maker Wormhole](https://forum.makerdao.com/t/maker-wormhole-new-name-maker-teleport/15115), will be bringing canonical DAI capability onto L2 domains.
-As part of this development it is necessary to introduce a new module called `DssCure` and update the existing `End` module to interact with it.
+As part of this development, it is necessary to introduce a new module called `DssCure` and update the existing `End` module to interact with it.

-#### The ´DssCure´ Module

 In the event of an [Emergency Shutdown](https://docs.makerdao.com/smart-contract-modules/shutdown), the `DssCure` module ensures a fair distribution to DAI holders by calculating how much debt needs to be reduced where there is pre-minted, unused DAI sitting in the `Vat`.
 Discounting these pre-minted, out-of-circulation DAI is necessary for the correct calculation of the outstanding DAI---otherwise, the artificial, increased debt resulting from factoring in the pre-minted DAI will result in DAI holders receiving less collateral than they are entitled to.